What’s Behind Teeth Grinding In Children?

 - Possible causes of teeth grinding in children and steps you can take to help.

-Watching your child sleep is something many parents enjoy.
-You may look at them and find joy because the process of trying to conceive was complicated or perhaps you are happy because they are now resting peacefully and for a short time, the house is quiet.
-In watching your child sleep for whatever reason it may be, you may have heard a noise comparable to “nails on a chalkboard.”
-This noise is often them grinding their teeth.
-Teeth grinding is also known as bruxism, which is something that can be common in kids under the age of 11.
+Teeth grinding in children (and adults) is also known as bruxism, which is something that can be common in kids under the age of 11.
 Some doctors do consider this to be normal behavior.
 Statistics show that roughly 2 to 3 out of every ten children have bruxism.

 - Ask your child if they are upset or worried about anything.
 If possible, try to help them eliminate or limit stressors.

 - Try to monitor your child as they are sleeping or if they share a room, ask their sibling for any signs.
-Possible causes could be going to bed with copious amounts of stress, having a lot of anxiety, or even sleep apnea.
 If you suspect your child has sleep apnea, consult a pediatrician.
 They will make every effort to address all concerns.

 - Listen to what your child is saying.
-Ask if they are experiencing any jaw pain or soreness.
-If the pain is enough, this may be something that they mention to you before you even ask them.
-Having pain can be a very positive sign that they are grinding their teeth at night.
+Ask if they have any jaw discomfort.
+If the discomfort is intense enough, they may mention it to you before you even ask them.
+Discomfort can be a very positive sign that they are grinding their teeth at night.